dimi-fn/breakTheHabit/README.md

 * Once server is running, open index.html file on browser by:
     * Navigating to http://localhost:8080 through the browser search bar, or
     * Using live server with VS Code: Right click on index.html in the client folder and select *Open with Live Server* (you might need to have installed the respective live server VS Code extention)

+## Deployment

+* Server is currently supported at https://trackyourhabits.herokuapp.com/`<api-endpoint>` but it is not working because the connection with the postgreSQL has not been successful
+* Client on Netlify can be found [here](https://track-your-habits.netlify.app/) although any interaction with the server will not work
+* Therefore, navigate to the [installation](#installation--usage) section in order to run the client successfully having first run the server

 --------